-The North Carolina DHHS Secretary may choose to freeze new NC Health Choice enrollments if State appropriated funds are depleted prior to the end of the State fiscal year.
+The North Carolina DHHS Secretary may choose to freeze new NC Health Choice enrollments if State-appropriated funds are depleted prior to the end of the State fiscal year.
 This process is referred to as a "freeze."
-Current beneficiaries who remain eligible at renewal receive another 12-month continuous eligibility period; however newly eligible applicants are placed on a waiting list.
-The State notifies CMS prior to initiation of an enrollment freeze and associated wait list.
-The general public, potential beneficiaries, and enrolled children receive notification through public media (newspaper and website) of the new enrollment suspension and wait list process.
+Current beneficiaries who remain eligible at renewal receive another 12-month continuous eligibility period; however newly eligible applicants are placed on a

 The freeze remains in place indefinitely until the NC DHHS Secretary determines that enrollment levels are within budgeted and legislated parameters.
 However, a freeze period can be no less than two consecutive months.
-The chart below identifies Enrollment Freeze Notice
+The chart below identifies Enrollment Freeze Notice Requirements.

-Requirements.

-Days Prior to Freeze Contact Notification Method Effective Date:

-45 calendar days US DHHS CMS Phone call to CMS Regional Coordinator Written notice to same 60 calendar days Current Enrollees Written notice to same Written notice to currently enrolled beneficiaries NC DHHS website alert 30 calendar days Public - Providers DMA NC Medicaid Provider Bulletin Recorded notice on Automated Verification Response System (AVRS) Posted notice on web-based eligibility system, NC FAST Days Prior to Freeze Effective Date: Contact Notification Method 30 calendar days Public - DSS Offices "Dear County Director" notification letter Notice of enrollment freeze posted on DSS intranet.
-30 calendar days Public Outreach Groups Other State Agencies NCHC Contractors Notification Letter to existing advocacy, outreach, and key stakeholder entities Mass internal email notice to all state agency management personnel 20 calendar days Media NC DHHS Press Release
+Days Prior to Freeze Effective Date: Contact Notification Method 45 calendar days US DHHS CMS Phone call to CMS Regional Coordinator Written notice to same 60 calendar days Current Enrollees Written notice to currently enrolled beneficiaries NC DHHS website alert 30 calendar days Public - Providers DMA NC Medicaid Provider Bulletin Recorded notice on Automated Verification Response System (AVRS) Posted notice on web-based eligibility system, NC FAST Days Prior to Freeze Effective Date: Contact Notification Method 30 calendar days Public - DSS Offices "Dear County Director" notification letter Notice of enrollment freeze posted on DSS intranet.
+30 calendar days Public Outreach Groups Other State Agencies NCHC Contractors Notification Letter to existing advocacy, outreach, and key stakeholder entities Mass internal email notice to all state agency management personnel 20 calendar days Media NC DHHS Press Release purpose of the plan is two-fold:

 Notice will be provided to the Centers for Medicaid and Medicare Services (CMS) 45 days in advance of the implementation of any enrollment freeze.
 Written notification will be announced to the current enrollees via letter 60 days prior to the imposition of an enrollment freeze and to the news media no later than 20 days before a new enrollment freeze is to be implemented.
-The purpose of the plan is two-fold:
+The